brandon1024/swe-senior-design/docs/DeploymentInfrastructure.md

 A complete example on manually packaging and deploying new artifacts is provided in the appendix.

 ### Parameter Store
 AWS parameter store is used to store secured resources, such as passwords or credentials, that must be accessed by the deployment scripts to properly configure the server.
-The two values stored in Parameter Store are the PostgreSQL root user password and the secret key used for JWT.
-These values are fetched using the AWS CLI by the `scripts/server-start.sh` script, and the values are injected into the Spring environment by command line arguments passed to the Spring executable.
+Some of the values stored in Parameter Store include the PostgreSQL root user password and the secret key used for JWT.
+These values are fetched using the AWS CLI by the deployment scripts.

-To access these values, a user or service must have the IAM `ParameterStorePolicy` policy.
+To access these values, a user or service must be assigned the IAM `ParameterStorePolicy` policy.
 A JSON representation of this policy can be found in the appendix.

-To create a new parameter:
+New parameters may be created through the AWS console, or usinng the AWS CLI:
 ```
 $ aws ssm put-parameter --name <name> --value "<new value>" --type SecureString --region us-east-1
 ```